nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/https-termination.md

 ---
-title: "HTTPS Termination"
+title: "HTTPS termination"
-description: "Learn how to terminate HTTPS traffic using NGINX Gateway Fabric."
-weight: 500
+weight: 600
 toc: true
 docs: "DOCS-1421"
 ---

+Learn how to terminate HTTPS traffic using NGINX Gateway Fabric.

+## Overview

 In this guide, we will show how to configure HTTPS termination for your application, using an [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) redirect filter, secret, and [ReferenceGrant](https://gateway-api.sigs.k8s.io/api-types/referencegrant/).

-## Prerequisites
+## Before you begin

 - [Install]({{< relref "installation/" >}}) NGINX Gateway Fabric.
 - [Expose NGINX Gateway Fabric]({{< relref "installation/expose-nginx-gateway-fabric.md" >}}) and save the public IP address and port of NGINX Gateway Fabric into shell variables: